cnuernber/dtype-next/docs/datatype-to-dtype-next.md

-*  Buffer-specific implementations are mimimized and buffer's implement a single class that provides implementations of both the read and write size.
-So for example there is a single class implementation that provides typesafe access to byte buffers and another that provides typesafe access for byte buffers that are to be interpreted as unsigned byte data.
+*  Buffer-specific implementations are mimimized and buffer's implement a single class that provides the PrimitiveIO implementation.
+For example there is a single class implementation that provides typesafe access to byte buffers and another that provides typesafe access for byte buffers that are to be interpreted as unsigned byte data.
 That cuts out half the implementations of readers and writers.
 *  There can be a single const-reader implementation as opposed to N implementations, one for each datatype.
-Ditto for indexed-readers which are one of the most heavily used items in tech.datatype.
+Ditto for indexed PrimitiveIO implementations which are one of the most heavily used items in tech.datatype.
 *  The arithmetic math vectorization implementation implements 3 overloads - one for double, one for long, and one for object.
 *  The + operator implements one class.
-In tech.datatype it implemented an override for each individual datatype.
+In tech.datatype it implemented a class for each individual numeric datatype plus one override for Object.

 ## Benchmarks

-At this point the benchmarks are unfair - dtype-next's api namespace doesn't include the functionaly that tech.datatype's namespace did.
-Notably dtype-next lacks the ability to extend the typesystem to arbitrary classes, list support, bitmap support, etc.

-The unary and binary math operations are completely implemented, however, and these presented a potential minefield of small type-specific classes.
-I estimate that currently more than 1/3 of the core functionality of tech.datatype is implemented at substantially less cost in terms of both AOT and non AOT require time along with uberjar disk size.

-### Require Time - No AOT
+### API Require Time - No AOT

 ```clojure
 user> (time (require 'tech.v2.datatype))